-While ASCE 7 covers loads from a variety of sources (including gravity and natural disasters), one of the primary concerns for building developers looking to meet this standard are wind loads.
-This an especially important consideration for high-rise buildings or bridges, where wind loads can have a considerable influence on the design process.
+While ASCE 7 covers loads from a variety of sources (including gravity and natural disasters), one of the primary concerns for building developers looking to meet this standard is wind loads.
+This is an especially important consideration for high-rise buildings or bridges, where wind loads can have a considerable influence on the design process.

 Code Philosophy and Compliance